-Molly Krause Communications is a New York-based communications strategy firm for international arts, culture, and lifestyle clients.
-Expertise includes museums, galleries, private collections, emerging and mid-career artists, art fairs, cultural galas, foundations and philanthropies, luxury goods, and more.
+Molly Krause Communications is a New York-based communications strategy and advisory firm for international arts, culture, and lifestyle clients.
+Expertise includes museums, galleries, private collections, artists, art fairs, cultural galas, foundations and philanthropies, luxury goods, and more.
 Projects range from comprehensive institutional counsel to concentrated press campaigns for individual exhibitions, launches, and events.

-On behalf of the above, Molly has worked with writers to secure thoughtful inclusion in the Art Newspaper, Artforum, artnet News, ARTnews, Artsy, Blouin Artinfo, Complex, the Financial Times, Flavorpill, Forbes, the Globe and Mail, Gothamist, Harper's Bazaar, the Huffington Post, Hyperallergic, Interview, the Los Angeles Times, NBC, the New York Observer, New York Magazine, the New York Times, Nylon, Paper, Playboy, Refinery29, Rolling Stone, Smithsonian Magazine, the Source, T: The New York Times Style Magazine, Town & Country, Travel + Leisure, Vanity Fair, VICE, the Village Voice, the Wall Street Journal, Whitewall, and others.
+On behalf of the above, MKC has worked with writers to secure thoughtful inclusion in the Art Newspaper, Artforum, artnet News, ARTnews, Artsy, Complex, Departures, Document Journal, the Financial Times, Forbes, the Globe and Mail, Gothamist, Harper's Bazaar, the Huffington Post, Hyperallergic, InStyle, Interior Design, Interview, the Los Angeles Times, NBC, New York Magazine, the New York Times, NowThis News, NY1, Nylon, Observer, Paper, Playboy, Refinery29, Rolling Stone, Smithsonian Magazine, the Source, T: The New York Times Style Magazine, Time Out New York, Town & Country, Travel + Leisure, Vanity Fair, VICE, the Village Voice, the Wall Street Journal, Whitewall, Women’s Wear Daily, and others.